EndlessCodeGroup/RPGInventory/README.md

 - Server core and version
 - List of plugins with versions

+> NOTE: Inspector filters all tracked exceptions from console to not bother server owners.
+But all plugin-related logs will be saved to log file in the plugin folder.

 ### Navigation
 - [samples](samples): Samples of usage Inspector
 - [inspector-sentry-reporter](inspector-sentry-reporter): Report exceptions to [Sentry](https://sentry.io/) *(recommended reporter)*